 OM EMEA HUB

-A vacancy may arise for a Sgt Any Trade to serve as the SNCO EMEA Recruiting Hub on Full Time Reserve Service (Home Commitment) Terms and Conditions of Service (TCoS), with an initial proposed start date of 14 November 2022 (or earlier dependant on successful candidate circumstances).
+A vacancy may arise for a Sgt Any Trade to serve as the SNCO EMEA Recruiting Hub on Full Time Reserve Service (Home Commitment) Terms and Conditions of Service (TCoS), with an initial proposed start date of 20 May 2024 (or earlier, subject to candidate status).

 You will accomplish this by managing, organising and controlling all resources, including manpower, that are placed at your disposal; by overseeing the day-to-day administration and expeditious handling of all Officer and Aviator cases by your staff within the wider EMEA HUB, including active mentoring of candidates throughout the recruitment process in accordance with the principles of effective Candidate Relationship Management (CRM) and by contributing, as required, to Outreach activities designed to raise the profile of the RAF within Educational Establishments (EEs), the Air Cadets Organisation (ACO), and at public events and shows.